gamv335/bookstore-management/README.md

 Please make sure the requirements.txt file is present in the same directory where the script is located, also ensure to have internet connection as pip will download the dependencies from the internet.

 ## Usage
-The program open up a menu with the following features:
+The program should present the user with the following menu (in a while loop):
-1. Update shoe list from database: automatically reads the database file and update the relevant variables.
-2. Add stock entry: Allow a field by field entry of a stock.
+1. Enter book: Allow user input of the book entry fields.
+2. Update book: Allow user to select the field that he wants to update and input the new value.
+3. Delete book: Delete selected item from the database.
-3. Code search SKU: Allos the user to enter a SKU number and return the stock data of the product.
+4. Search books: Allows the user to enter a book id and print the details of the book.
-4. Display stock data: Prints a table with the latest stock data including total cost of the inventory per stock entry.
-5. Re-stock tool: Finds the lowest stock entry and ask the user if wants to add stock and how many.
-6. Run automated sale: Run a 20% discount on the entry with highest stock levels.
+0. Exit: Exit the program.

 ## Credits
 * gamv335